 Recently, RBI has announced measures aimed at boosting the corporate bond market, long seen as one of the least developed parts of the country’s financial system.
 The policy move , once effective, will allow banks to use corporate bonds as collateral for the RBI’s overnight repo credit facility and to issue offshore rupee-denominated “masala bonds”, while also giving foreign investors direct access to Indian bond trading platforms.

 These measures are in sync with government’s bigger agenda of improving the capital spending activity in India.
 In the absence of a deep corporate bond market, many long-term capital projects over the past decade have been funded by banks, which are now struggling with the consequences after borrowers in sectors such as steel and power proved unable to service their loans.
 Coupled with earlier steps to deter banks from amassing large exposure to a single borrower, the combined effect would be to reduce an excessive concentration of risk in the banking sector.

 Masala bonds can be seen as a means of opening new sources of foreign capital for Indian companies, while avoiding the risk of foreign-currency borrowing.
 Such measures would further require that the policy makers continue their focus on rupee stability along with overall strong macro-fundamentals, which is very important to attract investments on a sustainable basis.

-CIO – SBI Funds Management
+CIO – SBI Funds management Private Limited

-(Mutual funds investments are subject to market risks, read all scheme related documents carefully.)
+(Mutual funds’ investments are subject to market risks, read all scheme related documents carefully.)